 Kvatter (male) and Kvatterin (female).
-This couple (not necessarily husband and wife) brings the baby into the room where the brit will take place.
+This couple, where both roles can be filled by either gender, brings the baby into the room where the brit will take place.
 They are colloquially known as the godparents.
 It is not necessary to fill both roles.

 Candle lighter.
 Generally a relative or close friend.

 Readers.
 Parts of the ceremony need not be read by the mohel.
 If there are individuals whom you would like to read the naming ceremony (in either Hebrew or English), please let me know.

 If either the Kiddush cup or candlesticks have special significance, please let me know so that I can make reference to them at the brit.